LiyuCode/sqlite_clone_in_c/P3/README.md

 You may want to ensure `clang` has installed on your Ubuntu before continue.
 This can be done with `sudo apt install llvm clang -y`.

-Now we are good to continue `Part 3` the 'db.c'.
+Now we are good to continue `Part 3` in 'db.c'.